lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Example**

-    spell_dispel "skyrim.esm:275236" $self
+    spell_dispel "skyrim.esm:275236" $system.self

-If light was currently on $self, it would now be dispelled
+If light was currently on $system.self, it would now be dispelled

 ### spell_remove